kalabakas1/MPE/Documentation/BlackFriday2019.md

 ![The Plan](./dumps/2019-11-29_2105.png)

-At this point in time one man had worked for two weeks on a project I had no experience in, and already now it started to look a bit more serious than before.
+At this point in time I had worked for two weeks on a project I had no experience in, and already now it started to look a bit more serious than before.
 At this time we had reduced the response time on the website by 76% and could handle a lot more users at the same time.

 A note to bear in mind is that to limit this story I needed to remove a lot of details regarding the implementation of the commerce solution - auto-generation and distribution of configuration files, just the fact that the solution integrated into around 15-20 external providers of different sorts along with hosting a SSO service.
 So what you see here is a limited view of the entire system...
 Sorry...